Kanban-Zai/kanban-zai-version-1.0/core.md

 what the card asked for.
 It should be obvious, but may not be, that work done on a card must be at least a subset of what was asked for that was sensible to achieve within the constraints encountered during the execution of that card.

-### VOICE
+### INDIVIDULISIM

+A team is made up of individuals.
+They all bring their own uniqueness to the team.
+Each person should be treated as an individual.
+In light of this everyone on the team must have a voice and a vote at the table.
-Everyone on the team must have a voice at the table.
-If they choose not to use their voice their vote should default to the harmony setting.
+If they choose not to use their voice or vote then their vote should default to the harmony setting.
 Votes may not be proxied.

 ### MUSTER